-- b.
+b.
 The following deficiencies require attention to protect from structural failure and to upgrade the facility to meet current design standards.
-Please have a professional company address the following deficiencies identified in the inspection report: - i.
-Replacement of 10 anchor bolt nuts. - ii.
-Abrasive blast and clean the interior ceiling, rafters, compression ring and plate edges to inspect for steel loss to determine if repairs are needed. - iii.
-Remove internal overflow piping and install an external overflow that terminates onto a concrete splash pad with a screen, which creates a proper visible air gap discharge. - iv.
-Exterior roof coating identified in fair condition, small, isolated areas of coating delaminating. - v.
-Exterior shell coating identified in poor condition, numerous large areas of coating delaminating to underlying coats and prime coat. - vi.
+Please have a professional company address the following deficiencies identified in the inspection report:

+i.
+Replacement of 10 anchor bolt nuts.

+ii.
+Abrasive blast and clean the interior ceiling, rafters, compression ring and plate edges to inspect for steel loss to determine if repairs are needed.

+iii.
+Remove internal overflow piping and install an external overflow that terminates onto a concrete splash pad with a screen, which creates a proper visible air gap discharge.

+iv.
+Exterior roof coating identified in fair condition, small, isolated areas of coating delaminating.

+v.
+Exterior shell coating identified in poor condition, numerous large areas of coating delaminating to underlying coats and prime coat.

+vi.
 Interior roof coating identified in poor condition with, extensive and substantial corrosion degradation taking place along the circular rafter compression ring.

-We were informed by the Ohio EPA that a significant deficiency in the 500,000-gallon pedosphere tank had been identified on January 24th 2023 We are implementing a corrective action plan which is to rehabilitate the storage tank contingent on the approval of OPWC funding, and the latest anticipated completion date is 4/1/2026 by as prescribed by the Ohio EPA.
+The Ohio EPA informed us on January 24th, 2023, that a significant deficiency in the 500,000-gallon pedosphere tank had been identified.
+We are currently under contract with ARCADIS for the rehabilitation and painting of the 500,000-gallon pedosphere tank.
+It is estimated that the rehabilitation project will begin in the Fall of 2025, weather-dependent.